frederikb96/bluefin-cli-bling-atuin-setup/README.md

-#### Description:
+### Description:
-This playbook checks if the system is running the Bluefin distro, runs `bluefin-cli` interactively, copies and modifies the `bling.sh` script for Atuin, and updates `.bashrc` to point to the modified script.
-Finally, it triggers an `atuin import auto`.
+This playbook is useful if you don't want the up arrow functionality for Atuin in Bluefin CLI enabled, but you still want the extra bling provided by Bluefin.
+It modifies the configuration to only use the nice Atuin search with `Ctrl + R` while keeping the rest of the Bluefin bling setup.

+### Prerequisites:
+You must have already executed `bluefin-cli` and enabled it for this playbook to work properly.

-#### Quickstart:
+### Quickstart:

-1. Run the playbook:
+Run the playbook:
    ```bash
    ansible-playbook -i localhost bluefin_setup.yml
    ```

-This will guide you through running the `bluefin-cli` interactively and then modify the necessary files for Atuin's configuration.
+This will prompt you to confirm that `bluefin-cli` has been installed and then proceed to modify the Atuin configuration and `.bashrc` file as needed.